 You might have heard that U.S. Citizenship and Immigration Services (USCIS) sometimes guarantees a decision on an application with 15 days (via "premium processing") if you pay an extra fee.
 Unfortunately, premium processing is not available for applications for naturalization (U.S. citizenship).

 Under certain circumstances, you can still ask USCIS to make a decision on your naturalization application as soon as possible ("expedite" your processing), however.
 USCIS might agree to move your application to the front of the line for the reasons described in this article.

 The one situation in which USCIS will definitely agree to expedite processing of your application for naturalization is where you are receiving Supplemental Security Income (SSI) benefits, those benefits will be cut off within a year if you don't become a citizen, and USCIS has had your application for at least four months already.

 In this situation, you will need to tell USCIS that your SSI benefits are about to expire so it knows that it should expedite processing of your application.
-You can do this by getting in touch with the USCIS Contact Center (which might make an appointment for you to visit a local USCIS office) or by writing to your local USCIS field office.
+You can do this by getting in touch with the USCIS Contact Center.
+Ideally, you'll want to get through the recorded material to a live person (saying "Infopass" can help with this).
+That person might make an appointment for you to visit a local USCIS office.
+Writing to your local USCIS field office is also a possibility.

 Either way, you will need a copy of your most recent letter from the Social Security Administration indicating when your SSI benefits will end.
 Show or give a copy of that letter to USCIS, and explain that your SSI benefits will be terminated within one year or less and that your naturalization application has been pending for four months or more.
 Ask USCIS to "expedite" processing of your application.